Dimension-free maximal inequalities for noncommutative spherical means over cyclic groups: Abstract

 \section{Abstract}

-In this paper, we establish dimension-free $L_p$-estimates for operator-valued maximal spherical means on cyclic groups $\Z_{m+1}^d$ for all $p>1$ and $m\geq1$.
+In this paper, we establish dimension-free $L_p$-estimates for operator-valued maximal spherical means over cyclic groups $\Z_{m+1}^d$ for all $p>1$ and $m\geq1$.
 The key ingredient is a noncommutative extension of the spectral technique developed by Nevo and Stein.
-As an application, we obtain a noncommutative spherical maximal inequality for automorphism actions of von Neumann algebras.
+As an application, we obtain a noncommutative spherical maximal inequality for automorphism actions on von Neumann algebras, along with several concrete examples.